loreanvictor/npm-autopublish-recipe/README.md

 <br>

-This recipe requires a few arguments.
-If not provided, it will prompt the user for them:
+If the following arguments are provided, the recipe won't prompt the user for them:

 - `auto_publish`: Whether to add the workflow or not.
 A notice should be given to user if they choose to add the workflow, as they need to add a specific environment variable.
 If passed, then won't ask the user.
 - `test_command`: The command to test the code before publishing.
 Default is `npm test`, but I'd recommend using a command that also checks coverage.